Portsoy: History

 Portsoy became a burgh of barony in 1550, under Sir Walter Ogilvie of Boyne Castle, and the charter was confirmed by parliament in 1581.

 From the 16th century until 1975, Portsoy was in the civil and religious parish of Fordyce but was administered by its own Town Council and Banffshire County Council.

 Following the commencement of the Local Government (Scotland) Act 1973, on 16 May 1975, lower Banffshire, including Portsoy, became part of Banff & Buchan District Council area which was, in turn, part of the larger Grampian Regional Council area.

 A further reorganisation of local government in Scotland came via the Local Government etc. (Scotland) Act 1994.
 With effect from 1 April 1996, 32 unitary authorities came into existence covering the whole of Scotland, Banff & Buchan District Council and Grampian Regional Council ceased to exist and Portsoy came under the jurisdiction of the Aberdeenshire Council unitary authority.

 The "old harbour" dates to the 17th century and is the oldest on the Moray Firth.
 The "new harbour" was built in 1825 for the growing herring fishery, which at its peak reached 57 boats.
 The Old Town Hall in The Square was completed in 1798.

+Fishing

+The following statistics for Portsoy in the years before the First World War were obtained from the annual reports of the Fishery Board.